 All students will come to me for Math this year with the exception of Sage students.
-Students will be participating in fact practices, daily reviews, lessons and problem solving, and guided and independent practice.
+Students will be participating in fact practices, daily reviews, lessons, problem solving, and guided and independent practice.
 Students will be able to use manipulatives and work together as well as individually to solve problems.
 Students will have one to two worksheets to complete each day.
-We will do the Problem Set in Class together and will start the homework if time permits.
-I encourage you to go over these sheets with your child each night even if your child finishes it in class.
+We will do the Problem Set in the class together and will start the homework if time permits.
+I encourage you to go over these sheets with your child each night, even if your child finishes it in class.
 I will always check homework but leave it in the binder for you to also see.
 Halfway through the unit and at the end of the unit there will be Assessments.
 I will let you know by email when an assessment is coming up and how best to prepare for it.
 We will be using Eureka Math as our primary curriculum.
 You can access the modules with all of the lessons and worksheets here: https://www.engageny.org/resource/grade-4-mathematics.
-For copies of the homework as well as the completed Problem Sets and in some cases videos to show you how to do the homework problems, please visit: http://www.oakdale.k12.ca.us/cms/page_view?d=x&piid=&vpid=1402228861002
+For copies of the homework as well as the completed Problem Sets and in some cases, videos to show you how to complete the homework problems, please visit: http://www.oakdale.k12.ca.us/cms/page_view?d=x&piid=&vpid=1402228861002

 Into Reading Writer's Workshop is the district adopted writing program.
 It is developmental and used in classrooms K-5.
 The program utilizes graphic organizers and goal setting to plan for both narrative and expository writing.
-This program teaches the writing process with embedded lessons in grammar and conventions to support student's ability to enhance writing.
+This program teaches the writing process with embedded lessons in grammar and conventions to support students ability to enhance writing.

 Into Reading is the district adopted reading curriculum for students K-5.
-It includes resources for the Big 5 (phonemic awareness, phonics, vocabulary, fluency, and comprehension)
+It includes resources for the Big 5 (phonemic awareness, phonics, vocabulary, fluency, and comprehension).

-Into Reading includes a words study program (spelling).
+Into Reading includes a word study program (spelling).
 It is used in classrooms K-5.
 Students engage in sorts and notice patterns and note generalizations about language, allowing them to transfer the learning to their reading and writing.

 Social Studies: Regions and Cultures of the Americas